wp-plugins/s2member/readme.txt

 == Installation ==

+**NOTE:** Please do NOT use the WordPress® forums to seek company support.
+Support for s2Member® is handled in [our own support forums](http://www.s2member.com/forums/).

 = s2Member® is very easy to install (instructions) =
 1. Upload the `/s2member` folder to your `/wp-content/plugins/` directory.
 2. Activate the plugin through the `Plugins` menu in WordPress®.